btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### Receive

-Receive tab generates an unused address which can be used to receive payments.
+The Receive tab generates an unused address which can be used to receive payments.
 The same can be achieved by generating an invoice (Invoices > Create new invoice).

 ![Wallet Receive](./img/wallet/WalletReceive.png)